prathimavalasapally/DP-500-Azure-Data-Analyst/Instructions/labs/10-improve-performance-with-hybrid-tables.md

 	![](../images1/dp500-10-2.png)

-	>**Note:** Power BI only supports incremental refresh and hybrid tables in Premium workspaces.
+	>**Note**: Power BI only supports incremental refresh and hybrid tables in Premium workspaces.
-	>Once created, the Power BI service opens the workspace.
+	>**Note**: Once created, the Power BI service opens the workspace.
 You will return to this workspace later in this lab.

 ### Task 4: Set up Power BI Desktop